Kengeri: Satellite town and its infrastratures

-Places of worship
+Places of worship.

 The Karadi Betta near Kengeri has an Anjaneya Temple of great antiquity.
 It is said that the image was found under a tree and the temple was built about 500 years ago.
 According to a record here, the temple was rebuilt in 1845.
 Inside the garbhagriha, two inscription slabs carpeted into the floor, one behind and another in front of the main deity, are of Hoysala Narasimha.
 They announce some grants by the king to one Vechiyana for his military success.

 The place has a small but an ancient Eshwara temple near the entrance to Kengeri Fort area.
 Tamil inscriptions are found in this temple commissioned by the Chola king Rajendra Chola.
 The Inscription details grants made to this temple.

-There is a large Mosque (Masjid) on Bangalore—Mysore highway bang opposite to the old bus stand.
+There is a large mosque (masjid) on Bangalore—Mysore highway opposite the old bus stand.
 The old mosque was demolished and a new mosque has been reconstructed which is a two storied building having a capacity of approximately 2000 people.

-For the Christians of different denominations, Christos Mar Thoma Church, St. Francis of Assisi Church, Shalom Church, St. Anthony's Shrine, The Pentecostal Mission Church, New Life AG Church, Paniel Gospel Telugu Church, Hope AG Church, Kengeri Evangelical Worship House, New Jerusalem Prayer House, The Church of Light, Pushpa Sadan Church are the few to name among several more.
+Christian churches serve various denominations and include Christos Mar Thoma Church, St. Francis of Assisi Church, Shalom Church, St. Anthony's Shrine, The Pentecostal Mission Church, New Life AG Church, Paniel Gospel Telugu Church, Hope AG Church, Kengeri Evangelical Worship House, New Jerusalem Prayer House, The Church of Light, and Pushpa Sadan Church.